RPasecky/sensorLink/README.md

    3. When pyrebase is successfully installed, run the script  'RPy_python/pushReadings.py' on your Raspberry pi.

 #### Set up your iPhone!
    1. Open the provided xcode project 'iPhone_Swift/My Sensor Net'.
+Inside you want to make sure to set the developer account and create a unique bundle ID as shown in the image below:

    <img src="./iPhone_Swift/setupXcode.png"
    alt="get your app ready to compile" width="800"/>

+   2. Next we have to go back to the Firebase console to download the configuration file for our Swift app.
+    - Open up your firebase console
+    - Click 'Add an app'
+    - Select iOS
+    - Fill in the information below using the Bundle ID you just created
    <img src="./iPhone_Swift/fillInfo.png "
    alt="Ifill in your app info" width="400"/>

+   - Once your app is created, click to download your google p-list.
+Drag and drop it into your Xcode project.
+This will be used to point your swift app to the correct firebase.
    <img src="./iPhone_Swift/downloadPlist.png "
    alt="download the google plist to connect to firebase" width="400"/>

-   2. in the terminal in the 'iPhone_Swift' directory
+   3. From there you should be ready to roll.
+Build the app and enjoy!